Steffengra/2301_SchedulingDemo/README.md

 - Three AI schedulers are implemented for comparison: one tries to maximize throughput, one fairness, one overall.
 Their results are shown in the center table
 - The lower graph compares all scheduler's average results on the overall metric since starting the demo.

-The relevant file to start the GUI demo is src/analysis/gui.py

 ### Talking points:
 - What is optimization criterion?
 Data Throughput?
 Fairness (How do we define that?)?